thomaskioko/tv-maniac/docs/architecture/README.md

 - **Testability**: API and implementation modules ship separately.
 Tests depend on the API plus a fake from the `testing/` module.
 - **Feature isolation**: Features communicate through [route](glossary.md#navroute) and [navigator](glossary.md#navigator) contracts.
 Presenter-to-presenter dependencies are prohibited, keeping the module graph acyclic.

-## Trade-offs

-The module count is high, which increases Gradle maintenance.
-The API and implementation split adds boilerplate.
-The [Store](glossary.md#store) pattern requires precise cache validation.
-Native iOS UI means each screen is built twice.

 ## End-to-End Flow

 Standard pattern: UI dispatches an action, the [Presenter](glossary.md#presenter) calls an [interactor](glossary.md#interactor), the Store coordinates cache and network, the database emits, and the UI re-renders.